JuleePGunjal/Voting/README.md

-# Voting
+## Voting
-Creating voting portal for registering new voter and maintaining details
+#Creating voting portal for registering new voter and maintaining details
+Author:Julee Gunjal